 Anemia Causes and Treatments (Low Red Blood Cell Counts)

 Red blood cells contain hemoglobin, a protein that enables the blood to carry oxygen to every part of the body.
 Anemia develops when the body does not produce enough red blood cells or red cells are lost due to bleeding or other causes.
 In people with anemia, the blood is unable to supply enough oxygen to the body.
+This is also known as "low hemoglobin" or "low hgb."

 There are many possible causes of anemia.
 Symptoms of anemia can include: